-Tom Mechler has been politically involved for thirty years.
-He was appointed Treasurer of the Republican Party of Texas by Chairman Steve Munisteri in September 2010, a position he currently holds.
-He previously served as a county Republican Chairman for a combined period of twelve years at three different locations and served on the State Republican Executive Committee (SREC) representing District 28 from 2002 – 2006.
+Tom Mechler was elected Chairman of the Republican Party of Texas (RPT) in March 2015 by the State Republican Executive Committee (SREC) to fulfill the unexpired term of Steve Munisteri.
+He has been politically involved for thirty years.
+He was previously appointed Treasurer of the RPT by his predecessor in September 2010, a position he held for nearly 4-1/2 years.
+He previously served as a county Republican Chairman for a combined period of twelve years at three different locations and served on the SREC representing District 28 from 2002 – 2006.
 He also served as the Platform Committee Chairman at the 2012 and 2014 State Conventions.

 Governor Perry appointed Tom to the Texas Board of Criminal Justice (TDCJ) in November 2005 where he served for nearly nine years, the last five of which as the Vice-Chairman where he was 2nd in command of the state agency responsible for operating 109 prisons, including a $3.3 billion per year budget, 37,000 employees and 22,000 volunteers.

 Tom’s business experience includes serving as President of Manna Services, Inc. which operates as a small oil & gas production company and is involved in providing consulting services to independent oil and gas producers in the Texas Panhandle.
 Tom has extensive experience in the negotiation and auditing of gas purchase contracts for the natural gas industry.
 He previously worked for ARCO for ten years, seven of which were in Alaska, where he and his family lived in Wasilla.
 His past assignments included duties as an offshore production foreman, facility engineer at Prudhoe Bay, Alaska, facility planner, and technical director.